stephanelsmith/micro-aprs/docs/encdec/README.md

 ## Encoding AX25 to Output Samples for Modulation

+To run the examples, change your working directry to the src folder.

 Here are the steps, in order, to generate AFSK samples:
 - Convert to AX25 bytes
 - Reverse the bytes